 Here's an easy classical guitar arrangement of the famous theme that Beethoven set to Friedrich Schiller's poem "Ode to Joy" for use in his choral (9th) symphony.
 Obviously, a 16-bar solo guitar arrangement can't to do justice to a piece of music written for full symphony orchestra plus choir - but it's a great tune that's highly-familiar and relatively easy for beginners to get their fingers around.

 See the standard notation and guitar tab in the video, shown line by line, or see the full 16 bars under the video.
 Enlarge them to see them clearly.
-You can enlarge the video by viewing it in full screen mode, and you can enlarge the score under the video with the HubPages Gallery feature when you point to any part of the score.
+You can enlarge the video by viewing it in full screen mode, and you can enlarge the score under the video when you click on any part of the score.
 The audio track is just a software-generated MIDI track converted to audio so that it can be included in the video.